-Tomato sauce is quite watery and not as condensed as tomato paste.
-However, tomato sauce and tomato paste feature the same flavor profile, so you can certainly use tomato sauce when you don’t have canned tomato paste or tubes of tomato paste.
+Although there are quite a few notable differences between tomato sauce and tomato paste, they still share the same flavor profile.
+This means that you can certainly use tomato sauce when you don’t have canned tomato paste or tubes of tomato paste.

 As I said, tomato sauce may not be as condensed as your recipe requires.
 You will need to simmer the sauce and remember to double the amount of sauce before simmering.
 In detail, start with 2 or 3 tablespoons of tomato sauce for every tablespoon of tomato paste.